-Upon successful completion of the program, students will have mastered the following competencies:
+Upon successful completion of the Master of Health Science in Health Economics & Outcomes Research program, students will have mastered the following competencies:

 - Use statistics and econometric methods (including statistical inferences, regression methods, and applied econometric methods) to solve public health problems.

 - Understand the burden of disease; measure and calculate health outcomes; differentiate between methods of economic evaluation; and practice use of economic evaluation.

 - Apply economic theory and mathematical microeconomic modeling within the field of health economics.

 - Evaluate and apply methods in health economics and economic evaluation in public health research.

 - Assess the analytical methods and evaluation techniques in the fields of health services research and health policy.

 - Cite and reference methods and techniques used within an area of specialization: healthcare financing & delivery; comparative effectiveness and outcomes research; or healthcare and public health challenges.